apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Set the packet mark on traffic destined for the client (the packets that make up a client response).

-   .. seealso:: :c:func:`TSHttpTxnClientPacketMarkSet` and TS-1090
+   .. seealso:: `Traffic Shaping`_

 .. ts:cv:: CONFIG proxy.config.net.sock_packet_mark_out INT 0x0

    Set the packet mark on traffic destined for the origin (the packets that make up an origin request).

-   .. seealso:: :c:func:`TSHttpTxnServerPacketMarkSet` and TS-1090
+   .. seealso:: `Traffic Shaping`_

 .. ts:cv:: CONFIG proxy.config.net.sock_packet_tos_in INT 0x0

-   Set the TOS/DSCP field on packets sent to the client (the packets that make up a client response).
+   Set the ToS/DiffServ Field on packets sent to the client (the packets that make up a client response).

-   .. seealso:: :c:func:`TSHttpTxnClientPacketTosSet` and TS-1090
+   .. seealso:: `Traffic Shaping`_

 .. ts:cv:: CONFIG proxy.config.net.sock_packet_tos_out INT 0x0

-   Set the TOS/DSCP field on packets sent to the origin (the packets that make up an origin request).
+   Set the ToS/DiffServ Field on packets sent to the origin (the packets that make up an origin request).

-   .. seealso:: :c:func:`TSHttpTxnServerPacketTosSet` and TS-1090
+   .. seealso:: `Traffic Shaping`_

 .. ts:cv:: CONFIG proxy.config.net.poll_timeout INT 10 (or 30 on Solaris)